 Physical Education and Sports Events

 Whole school timetables show all classes are allocated two, one hour slots within each week.
 One is an outside slot and the other an indoor.
 Teachers, therefore, plan and deliver the statutory two hours of Physical Education required each week.
-Each one hour slot will be used for a different unit of work.
-E.g. an indoor slot may be used for Gymnastics on Monday, whilst the outdoor slot may be used for a Games unit on a Wednesday.
-All pupils are taught the importance of exercise and being healthy.

 As a school, we provide swimming provision for the whole of Key Stage Two.
 We travel to a local swimming bath and the swimming is taught by both swimming coaches and members of staff from our school.
 As a school, we have sent relevant members of staff who attend the swimming sessions on relevant courses and they are all now at least National Curriculum level trained or above and can work alongside the level two swimming coaches from the swimming baths to deliver the sessions.
 We follow the ASA swimming awards and levels and use a tracking grid as a form of assessment for learning.
 The grids are taken to the poolside and filled in there and then over the course of the sessions to provide accurate and immediate assessment data for each pupil.
 The children are then presented with certificates and badges in whole school assemblies when they achieve specific levels.

 Extra Curricula clubs

 A lot of the sports funding has been used to enhance the range of sporting clubs on offer to the children at Little Hill.
 We now use SiSports to provide a whole range of extracurricular clubs to lead at lunchtimes and after-school sporting clubs.

 Please click on the link below to find the National Curriculum programme of study for PE: